 Other Project Benefits

-• The project will replace aging rail infrastructure
+• The project replaced aging rail infrastructure

-• Rail yard enhancements will alleviate drainage issues
+• Rail yard enhancements alleviated drainage issues

-A related improvement project, the South Line Rail Freight Capacity Project, will enable expanded freight operations to meet existing and future growth
+A related improvement project, the South Line Rail Freight Capacity Project,

+enables expanded freight operations to meet existing and future growth

 of freight rail in the region without interfering with San Diego Trolley